-- Currently each bus provider has their own app which means information can be difficult to find when you don't know which bus provider you need. - Create a single, unitary authority which can provide this information much like the National Rail app for railways.
-The data can be taken from AVL devices and other on-board tracking systems. - Potential barrier: dependent on the creation of a unitary board which is dependent on policy makers to delegate such a service to the appropriate people - o Potential barrier: this is dependent on internet connectivity and ability to use such a mobile device - o Potential barrier: would require high levels of initial advertising to inform the public of the service
+- Currently each bus provider has their own app which means information can be difficult to find when you don't know which bus provider you need. - Create a single, unitary authority which can provide this information much like the National Rail app for railways. - Potential barrier: this is dependent on internet connectivity and ability to use such a mobile device